Shaun Miller

-Shaun Robert Miller (born 25 September 1987) is an English professional footballer who last played as a striker for Nantwich Town.
+Shaun Robert Miller (born 25 September 1987) is an English professional footballer who plays as a striker for Kidsgrove Athletic.

 Miller began his career at Crewe Alexandra before moving to Sheffield United in 2012 and Coventry City in 2014.
 He also spent time on loan at Witton Albion, Shrewsbury Town and York City.
 He was released by Coventry in 2015 before signing for Morecambe.
 Miller spent one season there before joining Carlisle United in 2016, returning to Crewe on loan in early 2018 and rejoining the club in May 2018.
 In July 2019, he returned to Morecambe on a season-long loan.
 He was released by Crewe in June 2020 and subsequently joined Bolton three months later.